 We elaborate on how to find out a property’s valuation in this article, but to recap:

 As a buyer, there are zero agent commissions to buy private property in Singapore.
-All those costs will be borne by the seller (yay)!
+All those costs are typically borne by the seller (yay)!

 You can still choose to forgo the agent, of course.
 But an agent can help with things like: